Geocaching in Madison Parks

 Find a cache in the Madison Parks!
-Geocaching is a popular outdoor "scavenger hunt" that uses a global positioning system (GPS) device and internet-published coordinates to locate a hidden physical cache.
-A physical cache may be a trinket or log book in a plastic container hidden under some leaves.
-Geocaching is an acceptable activity in the parks when all the guidelines are followed.
+Geocaching is a popular outdoor "scavenger hunt" that uses a global positioning system (GPS) device and internet-published coordinates to locate a virtual or physical cache.
+A virtual cache may be an amazing view; a physical cache may be a trinket or log book in a plastic container hidden under some leaves.
+Geocaching is an acceptable activity in the Parks when all the guidelines are followed.

 - Virtual Caching: (Preferred method) Coordinates of stationary landmarks guide participants to the virtual cache.
 Virtual caches are verified only by e-mailed photos of the cache site.

 - Physical Geocaching: Participants seek a hidden - not buried - physical cache.
 A waterproof container stores the trade item or logbook.
 For a letterbox cache, there is usually a logbook and rubber stamp.
 Participants mark their personal logbooks with the stamp from the letterbox, and use their own personal stamp to mark the letterbox's logbook.
 For a micro-cache, a small container such as a film canister is used.

 - You must abide by all Madison Parks Ordinances.

 - You must apply for a Geocache Placement Notification Form permit to place a cache.